Photonico/Computational_Physics_Topics/README.md

 ## About this repository

-A lecture on Quantum Mechanics with the applications with Python and Julia.
+A lecture on Quantum Mechanics and Quantum Optics with the applications with Python and Julia.
 This is a long-term plan I want to do.

 ## How to use